elicwhite/ESLint-Formatter/README.md

 **Project-specific settings override**

-To override global plugin configuration for a specific project, add a settings object with a `JSCS-Formatter` key in your `.sublime-project`.
+To override global plugin configuration for a specific project, add a settings object with a `ESLint-Formatter` key in your `.sublime-project`.
 This file is accessible via `Project -> Edit Project`.

 For example: